Supplier Terms and Conditions

 9.1.3 to recover from the Supplier any costs incurred by the Company in obtaining substitute goods and/or services from a third party;

-9.1.4 where the Company has paid in advance for Services that have not been provided by the Supplier and/or Goods which have not been delivered by the Supplier, to have such sums refunded by the Supplier; and
+9.1.4 where the Company has paid in advance for Services that have not been provided by the Supplier and/or Goods which have not been delivered by the Supplier, to recover from the Supplier any such sums; and

 9.1.5 to claim damages for any additional costs, loss or expenses incurred by the Company which are in any way attributable to the Supplier’s failure to meet such dates.